Sandbox Covers - Custom or Ready Made - Vinyl Mesh, Solid or Rubber

 Most sandbox covers are made with snaps, as they are the easiest to take off or put on quickly.
 We can also use grommets, or create weight pockets or rod pockets too.

 Here's a personal story about our sandbox, that was bought for my 1st child, a girl, and later enjoyed by our 2nd girl.
 My wife was adamant about getting a cover due to several ferrel and/or outdoor cats in the neighborhood.
 She also wanted to make sure we got a solid cover, so the sand would be as "clean" & "dry" as possible for best play opportunities for our little girl.
 So I measured and ordered a solid cover.
 All was wonderful!
 Then the spring rains came.
-The rain pooled water on the cover, and the sand playtime lessoned.
+The rain pooled water on the cover, and the playtime in the sand was all but non-existant.
 I asked her why she didn't take our girl out there to play in the sandbox as much, and my little girl so did love playing in it.
-She said it was a hassel for her to get rid of the water so she could take off the cover.
-Later in the early summer, thunderstorms pooled water on the cover most days.
+She said it was an annoyance for her to get rid of the water so she could take off the cover.
 Then she saw mosquito larvae in the pools and asked me if it was ok to get a mesh cover.
-She was still concerned about the wetness.
-I took off the solid cover after a big rain and showed her that the moisture was sucked up from ground water from underneath so mesh or solid wasn't an issue with having dryer sand vs wet sand.
-We soon were proud owners of a mesh sandbox cover and sandbox play time trippled once again.
+She was still concerned about the sand getting wet with a mesh cover.
+I took off the solid cover after a big rain and showed her that the moisture was sucked up from ground water from underneath so mesh or solid did not make a difference having dryer sand vs wet sand.
+We soon were proud owners of a mesh sandbox cover and sandbox play time increased tremendously.
 Sadly for me these are just memories as now my two girls have outgrown their sandbox, but maybe this story can help you decide better which sandbox type and material to choose for your kids. - Trey Collier